mcreel/SNM/README.md

 The parameters are estimated with little bias, and good precision, and confidence interval coverages are close to the nominal levels, for each of the 5 parameters.
 One can observe that the model is estimated in about 10 seconds.

 4. do ```include("examples/MN/EstimateMN.jl")``` to do a single estimation of the mixture of normals model.
-We can visualize the posterior densities for the parameters, and the tail quantiles which define a 90% confidence interval.
+We can visualize the posterior densities for the parameters, based on a kernel density fit to the final MCMC chain, and the tail quantiles which define a 90% confidence interval, for each of the five parameters of the model:

 ![MNp1](https://github.com/mcreel/SNM/blob/master/examples/MN/MNp1.png)
 ![MNp2](https://github.com/mcreel/SNM/blob/master/examples/MN/MNp2.png)